Business Continuity Plan: HR Frequently Asked Questions

 26. What will my duties and responsibilities be during the emergency?
 Are there classification issues around this?

 In an emergency situation, your duties and responsibilities will be determined by your supervisor and departmental management.
 You are expected to work in your department and perform the tasks necessary to restore the department to operating status.
-HRM and department management will review special situations on a case-by-case basis to determine if a position reclassification is appropriate after the emergency situation is resolved.
+HR and department management will review special situations on a case-by-case basis to determine if a position reclassification is appropriate after the emergency situation is resolved.

 27. Could I or my staff be reassigned?